 ~~~oo0oo~~~

-Me: Problem is sometimes our carefully stored and index’d memories are filed on exactly the grey cells targeted for destruction by that particular binge.
-Of course, sometimes that’s a happy occurrence – don’t always want to remember everything.
+Me: You see, the problem is: Sometimes our carefully stored and index’d memories are filed on exactly the grey cells targeted for destruction by that particular alcoholic binge.
+Of course, sometimes that’s a happy occurrence – we don’t always want to remember everything.

-As you know, one of my oft-repeated mantras is the trouble with marriage is wimmin have such good memory glands; or – as I prefer to put it – we have much better filters; discretion!
+As you know, one of my oft-repeated mantras is, ‘The trouble with marriage is wimmin have such good memory glands;’ or maybe, we have much better filters; better discretion?
+Right!

 And as I once told you, that particular handbriek trick was a Pierre du Plessis invention.
 We used to pile into his Mom Joan’s Ford Prefect for a lift home from swimming lessons.
 As we piled in we’d all say a loud and cheerful HI BEAM! to the light on the dash that said hi beam.

-Then he’d wait for just the wrong moment – usually where Joan had to drive around the inconvenient Moeder Kerk – and yank up the handbriek so the car would do a sideways slither to her consternation.
+Then he’d wait for just the wrong moment – usually where Joan had to drive around the inconveniently placed Moeder Kerk in the middle of the hoofstraat – and yank up the handbriek so the car would do a sideways slither to her consternation.
 Trouble is, she had such a sense of humour and loved ole duP so much she could never actually get cross with him!

 So we never learned.